How It Works

 Why It Is Used

 Pemetrexed slows or stops the growth and spread of cancer cells in the body.
-It is used to treat non–small cell lung cancer that has spread (metastasized) outside the lung.
+It is used to treat cancers such as non-small cell lung cancer.

 How Well It Works

-Pemetrexed is an effective antitumor medication.
-However, the type and extent of a cancer determines how effectively this medication slows or stops the growth of cancer cells in the body.
+Pemetrexed is an effective antitumor medicine.
+But the type and extent of a cancer determines how effectively this medicine slows or stops the growth of cancer cells in the body.